drug-design/course/docs/chapters/synthesis-of-drugs.md

 #### Example of Industrial Racemate Separation
 *[Racemate]: A racemate (or a racemic mixture) is a mixture of equal amounts of enantiomers

-Zoloft (compound 4), also known as sertraline is a chiral antidepressant drug marketed as a 1S(+),4S(+) enantiomer.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='synthesis-of-drugs/example-industrial-racemate-separation-911ea302'><i class='fa fa-play' aria-hidden='true'></i></button>Zoloft (compound 4), also known as sertraline is a chiral antidepressant drug marketed as a 1S(+),4S(+) enantiomer.
 Its synthesis is based on the key chiral tetralone 2.
 This building block is prepared industrially with high purity and yield from racemate 1, using simulated moving bed (SMD) continuous chromatographic technologies and racemization of the undesired enantiomer.
 *[enantiomer]: Enantiomers are pairs of stereoisomers that are mirror images of one other *[racemate]: A racemate (or a racemic mixture) is a mixture of equal amounts of enantiomers *[MD]: Molecular dynamics (MD) is a computer simulation technique which follows the time evolution of a molecular system in 3D.
 Successive integration of Newtons equations of motion over time enables to obtain information about time-dependent properties of the system